openedx/edx-platform/docs/source/drag_and_drop_input.rst

     }]

-- Unorderly_equal rule allows draggables be dragged to targets unorderly.
+- unordered_equal rule allows draggables be dragged to targets unordered.
 If one want to allow for student to drag 7 to target1 or target2 and 8 to target2 or target 1 and 7 and 8 must be in different targets, then correct answer must be::